-The Union will send 9 delegates to NUS National Conference in 2018, with four places being reserved for women and five open places.
+There are eight positions available to attend this conference with four places reserved for women and four open places.
 This is in line with NUS national policy that 50% of the delegation must be women, rounded down.
-Of the five open places, the President has a place reserved to attend ex-officio on behalf of The Union, and will act as delegation leader.
+The President will attend the Conference as ex-officio on behalf of The Union, and will act as the delegation leader.

 If you are interested in attending national conference, all you need to do is submit a manifesto on why students should vote for you to represent them, get students to vote for you and win the election!